 Once our children with Down syndrome start developing their own identities, it can sometimes be shocking how they shed those identities we originally envision as new and expectant parents.
 When my own son was born, I remember writing down everything that scared me: people making fun of him, having other children, having him live with us as an adult, and losing the vision of a child going to college and having a career.

 Now at 14, he’s very popular — boys from school show up at my house to play basketball and give him “bro hugs” at the bike trail when they run into him.
 He has two younger sisters who are 11 and 7, and our biggest challenge there is making sure the girls don’t go in his room without asking and making sure he doesn’t call his younger sisters “embarrassing” and “annoying.”
 And even though I’m fairly certain he’ll need some help as an adult, he already keeps bags packed in his closet hoping that he’ll get to move to the beach with his best friend someday.
-There are also now 220 college programs for students with developmental disabilities, and Andy is determined to go and has already shown real promise as a photographer (who has already had an exhibit in Russia and won the PTA Reflections Photography contest for the past 4 years).
+There are also now 260 college programs for students with developmental disabilities, and Andy is determined to go and is establishing himself as photographer.
 We also spend our summers as a family on the mountain bike trails.

 If you had told me all of this when I was a scared 23-year-old first receiving the diagnosis, I never could have pictured that this was what the future held.